 - The study program corresponds to 30 ECTS (European credit transfer system) based on 5 modules and associated exams and a personal memoire.

 TESTS AND EXAMINATIONS: 2 weeks

 The final project can consist of a comprehensive Mémoire describing a specific geological risk, including data processing and analyses and application of management strategies.
 You can choose to carry out your project in Switzerland within the month following the CERG-C course using the facilities provided by the University of Geneva (Computer Lab, University Library) and benefiting from the interaction with a supervisor expert in the topic you have chosen.
 You can also decide to carry out the project in your home country still benefiting from the “remote” supervision of an expert in the field.

 The final project can also consist of a project carried out as part of an internship with an NGO, with a National or International organization or with a private institution.
 The timing and structure of the internship will depend on the specific organization and the specific project.
 Your personal contribution to the project will have to be described and then confirmed by the head of the project.

-Financial support may be offered to participants who are unable to meet the total cost of enrollment, living and travel expenses.
-However, we also encourage CERG-C candidates to investigate alternative options in their own countries (e.g. UNESCO, Swiss Agency for Development and Cooperation of the Federal Department of the Foreign Affairs in Bern (SDC))
+Financial support may be offered to participants coming from all countries and territories of low and middle income.
+However, as the number of grants is limited, we also encourage CERG-C candidates to investigate alternative options in their own countries (e.g. UNESCO, Swiss Agency for Development and Cooperation of the Federal Department of the Foreign Affairs (SDC))